MohamedAbdelfattah022/CodeForge/README.md

 ## About

-CodeForge is a comprehensive platform designed to manage coding problems, submissions, and user interactions.
+Codeforge is a comprehensive platform designed to manage coding problems, submissions, and user interactions.
 It is built using .NET technologies and follows a modular architecture to ensure scalability and maintainability.

 ## Features

 - **Problem Management**: Create, update, and manage coding problems with associated constraints, difficulty levels, and tags.
 - **Submission Handling**: Users can submit solutions to problems, which are evaluated for correctness and performance.
 - **User Management**: Built-in user authentication and role-based access control.
 - **Tagging System**: Problems can be tagged for better categorization and searchability.